Job evaluation and terms and conditions

 About job evaluation and new posts

-It is in our interest to make sure that we have fair and just pay systems.
 We are committed to the principle of equal pay for all employees and believe that in eliminating bias in our pay systems, it is sending a positive message to our employees and the Highland community.
-We have, through this exercise implemented:
+We have put in place:

 - A single job evaluation scheme that analyses the jobs carried out by all employees covered by the national agreement